radish-es/casebook-property/content/problems/wowkwis.md

 You have more readings to prepare and fit together this week compared to last week.
 Broadly, these readings cover three main topics:

-- The Peace and Friendship Treaties between the Mi'kmaq and the British Crown (specifically the 1752 Treaty);
+- The Covenant Chain of Treaties between the Mi'kmaq and the British Crown (specifically the 1752 Treaty);

 - The central role of *possession*--in theory, common law and statute--as the basis for relationships of property in Anglo-Canadian law; and